koen-47/minecraft-region-file-reader/README.md

 #### My modfications to these rules
 Below is a list of modifications that deviate from the protocols above in an effort to provide deeper functionality in how these tags can be used:
-* Each tag contains a reference to it's parent tag for any tag that is capable of holding other tags.
+* Each tag contains a reference to it's parent tag which is any tag that is capable of holding other tags.
 In this case, that would only be compound and list tags.
     * The parent of the root tag is ``null``.

-* Each tag can be converted back into an array of bytes using ``toByteArray()`` method.
+* Each tag can be converted back into an array of bytes using the ``toByteArray()`` method.
     * The conversion follows the same protocols laid out in the specification above.

-* The ``CompoundTag`` and ``ListTag`` class contain methods that can be used to search it's sub-tags that fit certain condition.
-Examples of how this method is used can be seen further below.
+* The ``CompoundTag`` and ``ListTag`` class contain methods that can be used to search it's sub-tags that fit certain conditions.
+Examples of how this method is used can be seen below.
 At this moment in time, the currently supported search methods are:
     * ``find`` - finds the first instance of the target tag
     * ``findAll`` - finds all instances of the target tag